How to Prevent Bonus Abuse in Sister Casinos

 How to detect bonus abusers?
 Easy.
 Check the IPs of the players and the way they connect to the casino.
 Be careful here because a lot of abusers will rely on a VPN to mask their real IP.

 Still, you can observe some patterns and punish the “trespassers”.
-Also, a lot of fraudsters will use suspicious devices to join the casino, as they’ll do anything in their power to mask their true identity.
+Also, many fraudsters will use suspicious devices to join the casino, as they’ll do anything in their power to mask their true identity.
 This is a blessing in disguise for you, as you’ll be able to detect this easily.

-Also, it might be a great idea to improve the KYC procedure.
+Also, improving the KYC procedure might be a great idea.
 A casino should ask their players for many verification documents in order to withdraw money.
-Proving that the payment method is yours, along with an ID card and proof of address should be enough to keep bonus abusers away.
+Proving that the payment method is yours, along with an ID card and proof of address, should be enough to keep bonus abusers away.

 Even if we like it or not, we should get used to fraudsters trying their best to cheat or get leverage over both the casino and other players.
-The best thing to do is to employ methods to keep these cheaters away.
+The best thing to do is to employ methods to keep these cheaters away, such as high wagering requirements, a higher minimum deposit to redeem offers, lower cashout limits, and always being on the lookout for fraudulent players.